antoineprudhomme5/graphql-express-tutorial/part-1/README.md

 We use a self-invoking function to fill our fake database with some Todo, using the class we've created before.
 Now, each time we will run our server, our fakeDatabase object will contains 3 Todos.

-Next step: define the graphql Todo type.
+Next step: define the GraphQL Todo type.

-#### Create the Todo type
+#### Define the Todo type

-Import graphql at the top of the file
+Import GraphQL at the top of the file
 `const graphql = require('graphql')`

 and put this code at the end of the file :